Bank of Ceylon

 Bank of Ceylon (BOC; Sinhala: ලංකා බැංකුව Lanka Bænkuwa, Tamil: இலங்கை வங்கி Ilangai Vangi) is a state-owned, major commercial bank in Sri Lanka.
 Its head office is located in an iconic cylindrical building in Colombo.

-The bank has a network of 651 branches, 715 automated teller machines (ATMs), 159 CDM, 582 CRM network, and 15 regional loan centres within the country.
+The bank has over 2500 customer touch points including, a network of 663 branches, 517 automated teller machines (ATMs), 1001 CRM network, over 250 agent banking centres and 15 regional loan centres within the country.
 It also has an around-the-clock call centre and an around the clock branch at its Colombo office.

 In addition to the local presence, the bank maintains an off-shore banking unit in the head office in Colombo, three branches in Malé, Chennai, and Seychelles, and a subsidiary in London.